Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension

 with the convention that $\xEsc(t)$ equals $-\infty$ if this set is empty.
-In other words, $\xEsc(t)$ is the first point at the left of $\xHom(t)$ where the solution ``Escapes'' at the distance $\dEsc$ from the stable homogeneous equilibrium $m$.
-We will refer to this point as the ``Escape point'' (there will also be an ``escape point'', with a small ``e'' and a slightly different definition later).
+In other words, $\xEsc(t)$ is the first point at the left of $\xHom(t)$ where the solution ``Escapes'' at the distance $\dEsc(m)$ from the stable homogeneous equilibrium $m$.
+This point will be called the ``Escape point'' (with an upper-case ``E'', by contrast with another ``escape point'' that will be introduced later, with a lower-case ``e'' and a slightly different definition).
 Observe that, if $\xEsc(t)>-\infty$, then

 Let us consider the upper limit of the mean speeds between $0$ and $t$ of this Escape point: